harshithakanala/tic-tac-toe/README.md

    npm install

 10. Run the Project: After the dependencies are installed, you can run the project.
-     a.
-To start the client, run:
+    - To start the client, run:
         ```bash
         npm run dev
-     b.
-To start the server, run:
+     - To start the server, run:
         ```bash
         npm start